csirick2020/Kalshi_API_Project/README.md

 This is a set of two (main) Python programs which use Kalshi's API for algorithmic trading (plus an extra tool I built that calculates ROI and its corresponding GUI).
 The trading scripts do not use the Kalshi-python SDK.
 Instead, they work solely off of API calls from the ExchangeClient class in the KalshiClientsBaseV2.py script (the one included in their starter files).

 Capabilites of either program include:
 -Logging the user in
--Showing the exchange status and whether trading is currently active -Displaying the user's portfolio balance
+-Showing the exchange status and whether trading is currently active
+-Displaying the user's portfolio balance
 -Creating orders based on time of day and price range.
 (Price is figured using (bid + ask) / 2 , AKA the "ask, bid" average.)
--Allowing the user to choose the 'yes' or 'no' side of any contract -Allowing the user to set the max # of contracts he/she is willing to buy in a given session
+-Allowing the user to choose the 'yes' or 'no' side of any contract
+-Allowing the user to set the max # of contracts he/she is willing to buy in a given session
--Allowing the user to set a 'stop-loss' price at which the program will sell contracts purchased within a session (Note: Neither program is able to enter the stop-loss ('sell') loop until ---1.) max # of contracts have been bought, or 2.) user's 'time of day' range for buying has ended.
-Contracts will not be sold (in either program) all at once- instead, they are sold one by one with a short sleep interval in between.
-Buying is also executed one contract at a time and has a longer sleep period (to make sure price is staying consistent).)
+-Allowing the user to set a 'stop-loss' price at which the program will sell contracts purchased within a session
+(Note: Neither program is able to enter the stop-loss ('sell') loop until...
+1.) max # of contracts have been bought, or
+2.) user's 'time of day' range for buying has ended.
+Also, contracts will not be sold (in either program) all at once- instead, they are sold one by one with a short sleep interval in between.
+Buying is also executed one contract at a time and has a longer sleep period to make sure price is staying consistent).

 There are (obviously) differences between using the standard API client code, and the interactive version...